lbrclbrc/my_coin/whitepaper_draft.md

 There is nothing particularly novel here; this subsection is mainly to clarify that:
 on the “non-anonymous, transparent layer”, my_coin’s accounting and ordering behavior matches common account-based chains, and this layer serves as a foundation for the anonymous-layer design that follows.

-### 3.5 Anonymous commitment layer: AC, MerkleTreeCommit, and ACCT
+### 3.5 Anonymous commitment layer: AC and MerkleTreeCommit

 The anonymous layer of my_coin is built around **anonymous commitments (ACs)**.
 An AC is a commitment hash, and its plaintext is called a `note`.
-When a non-anonymous account deposits funds “into the anonymous layer”, this operation is called **ACCT** (account to anonymous commitment).
+When a non-anonymous account deposits funds “into the anonymous layer”, this operation is called an **account-to-anonymous deposit**.

 #### 3.5.1 MerkleTreeCommit and the structure of anonymous commitments